 Clients must make a co-payment of 25% of the cost of the prescription, or a minimum of $5.
 The co-pay is collected by the dispensing pharmacy.
 The pharmacy submits a claim to DPAP and is reimbursed directly.

 You may qualify for prescription assistance if you are a Delaware resident, and

-You may obtain an application for prescription assistance, and any help you may need filling out an application, by calling 1-800-996-9969, Option 2, then Option 1 to reach a representative who can help you.
-You may also print a copy of the DPAP Application form (or text-only version).
+To obtain an application for prescription assistance or for help filling out an application, call 1-844-245-9580 and press 0 or stay on the line to reach a representative who can help.
+You may also print a copy of the DPAP Application form.